I have a passion for words and people not sounding like idiots when they communicate. It’s a cause near and dear to my heart.

 Knowing your audience is essential.
 How else can you know if your writing is relevant?

-If this sounds like selling out, do what I do: write for yourself, believing that there are other people just like you (there probably are).
+If this sounds like selling out, do what I do: write for an audience of one (yourself), believing that there are other people out there just like you (there are).

 FACT: All first drafts suck.
-If you’re calling your first draft your “final draft,” then you’re settling for less than your best.
+If you're calling your first draft your “final draft,” then you're settling for less than your best work.

-Often, when I write a preliminary draft, I end up cutting it down a lot once I edit it.
+Often, when I write a preliminary draft, I end up cutting it down a lot in editing.
+Learning to slice and dice your content is essential to getting a great final draft.

-Learn to slice and dice your content.
-Nothing’s as good as you think it is the first time around.
-Do the hard work to make it better.
+Nothing's as good as you think it is the first time around.
+Do the hard work and make it better.

 5. Get an editor